Synopses of the Technical Documents

 The electrical system of the GMC is fairly simple when considered as a system, but it’s easy to get lost in the details.
 We work on those details, and sometimes miss an understanding of the system as a whole.
 In this document Rick Denney lays out the system as a whole so that GMC owners can see how the details fit into the big picture.
 View/download the article.

-NEW: LED Tail Lights Connected by Tail Light Bulb Base
+LED Tail Lights Connected by Tail Light Bulb Base

 Interested in upgrading the tail light/turn signals of your coach with LEDs?
 Tom Whitton tells how to adapt a trailer light kit from Harbor Freight for use in the GMCs lense.
 Tom shares with you his secret of repurposing the standard bulbs wiring the LED set into the bulb base.
 View/download the article.